AIRLINE PASSENGER HEALTH FOR MEDICAL PROFESSIONALS

 Cancellation

-Human Aerospace and CASA reserve the right to cancel or modify the course details, dates, and venues.
+Human Aerospace reserves the right to cancel or modify the course details, dates, and venues.
 Registrations exceeding capacity or insufficient enrolments may result in cancellation, with participants notified promptly.

 Refunds